nagalil-hanoj-hteal3/OKC-DataScience/README.md

 # OKC-DataScience
-Oklahoma City Thunder Data Set
+Oklahoma City Thunder Project.
+Utilizes certain python libraries to answer questions and prompts that are shown in the .ipynb/.Rmd